skswe/melodic-net/README.md

 [Launch the app](https://melodicnet.skswe.com)

-The deployed is trained on a dataset of 500 hip-hop MIDI files.
+The deployed model is trained on a dataset of 500 hip-hop MIDI files.
 View the [backend](/backend) directory to train your own model.